 Second, the sperm has to be ejaculated.

 Some men struggle with infertility because their reproductive organs have structural or anatomical problems which block the movement of sperm.
 These problems may be caused by scar tissue, varicose veins (varicocele) or infection or, in some cases, the problems exist from birth, such as being born without a vas deferens.
-A partner urologist may help us diagnose these conditions that that may need attention.
+A referral to an urologist may help us diagnose these conditions that that may need attention.
 Further, erectile dysfunction may keep you from getting or maintaining an erection, which can also affect fertility.

 Third, the sperm has to reach and penetrate the egg.

 A semen analysis will also detect problems with sperm motility and morphology.
 Sperm that have poor motility often are not able to reach the egg and, therefore, fertilization does not occur.
 Abnormal sperm are sometimes unable to penetrate and fertilize the egg.
 Sperm DNA damage may interfere with conception as well as lead to a greater risk of miscarriage.

 Our reproductive endocrinologists will take active steps to boost your fertility and help you become a father.
 There are many effective male fertility treatments for the common causes of male infertility, from basic IUI to intracytoplasmic sperm injection (ICSI) with IVF for men with male infertility.
 We work in conjunction with many local urologists if surgical intervention is needed to correct structural male infertility prior to other ART procedures.

 At Fertility Answers we understand that fertility is a sensitive subject.
-At our Baton Rouge and Lafayette fertility centers, we provide couples with comprehensive reproductive evaluations and treatment options for both male and female infertility.
+Consult our Baton Rouge or Lafayette fertility specialists to provide you with comprehensive reproductive evaluations and treatment options for both male and female infertility.